-Four-year Initiatives What we planned for 2021-2022 Comments Status Targeting community needs through development programs and grants Engage and consult with the community, groups and organisations to better understand community needs and program design Council continues to maintain effective engagement with many community groups, through a range of activities including projects, grants, seasonal tenancies, volunteering support, events, meetings, etc. These opportunities provide Council with a greater understanding of the needs of the groups and the community.
-By way of example, in response to these feedback opportunities a recent strategic planning forum was successfully delivered for representatives from the Neighbourhood Houses and Community Centres across Frankston. ⊘ Promote Community Centres and their programs Council has continued to actively promote the programs and services delivered through Community Centres across Frankston.
-Deliver Council's grants programs The new Community Grant Policy was endorsed by Council enabling improvements to the governance structures, achieving best practice and engaging community.
+Four-year Initiatives What we planned for 2021-2022 Comments Status Targeting community needs through development programs and grants the community, groups and many community groups, through a range of activities organisations to better understand including projects, grants, seasonal tenancies, volunteering • • and services delivered through Community Centres across Deliver Council's grants programs enabling improvements to the governance structures, achieving best practice and engaging community.
 This policy will guide future grant programs.
-All community grant programs for the 2021-2022 financial year were successfully delivered.
-Build connections between volunteers and volunteer organisations through Impact Volunteering Impact Volunteering continues to provide a valuable volunteer matching service to community organisations and residents.
+All community grant ⊘ Build connections between volunteers and volunteer organisations through Impact Volunteering Impact Volunteering continues to provide a valuable volunteer matching service to community organisations and residents.
 A Volunteer Expo was held in May 2022 and engaged 26 local organisations to recruit volunteers and showcase their valuable community services.
 This reengagement event provided a physical space for prospective volunteers to meet face to face with organisations and see the opportunities available. • Promote library programs to engage the community A range of programs were offered to the community at all library locations including a range of author talks and story times.
 Key author talks included appearances from Heather Morris, Garry Disher, Christian White, Summer DeRoche, Vikki Petraitis and Paul Kennedy.
-The library programs continued to book well and the community continue to engage with the offerings from the library team; overall there were 8675 attendees at story times. •
+The library programs continued to book well and the community continue to engage with the offerings from the library team; overall there were 8675 attendees at story times.